Workforce Planning: The Complete Guide to Optimizing Your Team

 This can lead to increased turnover, significantly impacting the success of your workforce planning efforts.

 Utilization rates can also help guide your long-term planning.
-For example, you can forecast scenarios and decide whether you have enough resources for potential projects.
-Otherwise, you can view which services will be underutilized in certain parts of the year, and either restructure your teams or guide sales efforts towards acquiring specific clients.
+For example, you can forecast utilization and decide whether you have enough resources for potential projects.
+Or, you can see which underutilized resources in certain parts of the year, and either restructure your teams or guide sales efforts towards acquiring specific clients.

 Find out more about managing your utilization in crisis times: